alexcrea/Paint.NetOnWine-Install/README.md

 - `install.sh` try to prepare and install wine then, create prefix
 - `makeinstall.sh` run make and install wine 64
 - `makeinstall-all.sh` run and and install wine 64 & 32 for wow64
-- `apply-patchs.sh` all apply patch from paint.net on wine to the local wine source
+- `apply-patchs.sh` apply all patchs from paint.net on wine to the local wine source
 - `configure.sh` configure wine build folder (./build/64 and ./build/32)
 - `createprefix.sh` create prefix and install required rependencies